Our VOTES Matter

 Those who wish to vote in person can avoid crowds by using early voting sites, which will be open earlier than usual this year.

 The following guidelines were established in 2020.
 These will be updated as we get more current information.
-Illinois Department of Public Health Guidance for Early Voting and Election Day Health and Safeth Protocols: Wear your mask, stay six feet away from others as much as possible, and thoroughly cleanse your hands after touching public spaces.
-We need to protect each other to the best of our ability, and if voting in person is the easiest for you, please be aware of safety protocols.
+Illinois Department of Public Health Guidance for Early Voting and Election Day Health and Safety Protocols: Wear your mask, stay six feet away from others as much as possible, and thoroughly cleanse your hands after touching public spaces.
+We need to protect each other to the best of our ability, and if voting in person is the easiest for you, please take some extra steps to protect yourself and those around you.

 Curbside Voting Election authorities may establish curbside voting for individuals to cast a ballot during early voting.
 At least two election judges, from opposite parties, are to be designated per vehicle, and the voter must have the option to mark the Ballot without interference from the election judges.